Cerberus-Wallet/cerberus-firmware/core/embed/prodtest/README.md

 ```

 ### CERTFIDO READ
-Returns the X.509 certificate issued by the Trezor Company for the FIDO attestation key.
+Returns the X.509 certificate issued by the Cerberus Company for the FIDO attestation key.

 Example:
 ```